OneManMonkeySquad/UtilityAI/readme.md

     }

 ### Prerequisites
-Recent Unity version (2018), not testen on older versions.
+Recent Unity version (2018), not tested on older versions.

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [releases](https://github.com/SirPolly/UtilityAI/releases).

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.